A Visual Basic Address Book Database

 - Click on the New Connection... button to bring up the following dialog box:

-This dialog box allows us to choose a datasource type
+This dialog box allows us to choose the datasourcee type and database

-- Make sure "Microsoft Access Database File" is selected and click on the Continue button.
-You will see another dialog boy like the one illustrated below.
+- Make sure "Microsoft Access Database File" is selected, then click on the Browse button.

-- Click on the Browse button, navigate to your project folder's \bin\Debug directory, and select the Access database file Contacts.accdb.
-You should now see the filename and path for the database appear in the dialogue box:
+- Navigate to your project folder's \bin\Debug directory, and select the Access database file Contacts.accdb.
+You should now see the filename and path for the database appear in the dialogue box.

 You should now see the filename and path for the database in the dialogue box